Avra-P/sw-api-fastapi/docs/notes.md

 ## Improvements
 #### Quality suggestions for server app
 - Based on the above, it would be important to add unit tests, in order to white test the functions and modules of the application code.
-- It would be also very important to have a linting task to statically check the code
+- It would be also very important to have a linting task to statically check the code.
 - The above checks should be included in a CI pipeline and be used as quality gates.
-Since repo is already on githib, GH actions would be a great tool for CI tasks.
+Since repo is already on GitHub, GH actions would be a great tool for CI tasks.

 #### Quality suggestions for the app and test automation suite bundle
 - Dockerize the application and test automation suite.
-A simple docker compose would be good enough
+<br> A simple docker compose would be good enough.
 <br> With a dockerized container the whole bundle can run on every platform, with the only prerequisite being docker.
 <br> Containerizing the application and the test automation suites is important to make them infrastructure-agnostic.
 <br> It makes it a lot easier to utilise the project in a full software life cycle process that also contains CD pipelines with tools like Jenkins or ArgoCD.
-- Use a MAKEFILE to store some useful commands for both development and testing tasks
+- Use a MAKEFILE to store some useful commands for both development and testing tasks.